Janak Desai: Recognition and awards

 For his contribution in the field of Urology, Desai was awarded the B. C. Roy Award in 2014, by the President of India.
 He was presented an Honorary FRCS in 2018 by the Royal College of Physicians & Surgeons of Glasgow.
 He was an honorary corresponding member of the DGU (German Urology Association) in 2017 and was presented with an oration by the Royal Society of Medicine, Urology Division, London, in the years 2012 and 2018.
 He was given the Presidents Gold medal by The Urology Society of India in 2019 and also the Presidents Gold medal by the West Zone Section of USI in 2018.
+In February 2024, Dr. Janak Desai was awarded the John Wickham Medal & lecture by the Royal Society of Medicine, London.
+This is the highest award by the Royal Society-Urology section.

 Contribution to urology

 Desai conceived the idea of UMP, the Miniaturisation of PCNL, which was embraced by the urology community across the world.
-He has published a chapter on “Small Caliber PCNL” in the Textbook of Endourology (Smith’s Textbook of Endourology – 4th Edition).
-Desai delivered the ‘Malcolm Coptcoat Lecture” in the British Urology Society-Endourology section annual meeting in 2012.
+He has published a chapter on "Small Caliber PCNL" in the Textbook of Endourology (Smith's Textbook of Endourology – 4th Edition).
+Desai delivered the 'Malcolm Coptcoat Lecture" in the British Urology Society-Endourology section annual meeting in 2012.